jknoxdev/kinetic-ids-node/SECURITY.md

 ## Overview

-LIMA (Local Integrity Multi-modal Architecture) is an open-source Physical Intrusion Detection System designed for OT/ICS environments.
+LIMA (Local Integrity Multi-modal Architecture) is an open-source Physical Intrusion Detection System.
 Security is central to the project's mission.
 Responsible disclosure of vulnerabilities is welcomed and appreciated.

 ---